Raythonic/watiba/README.md

 # Pre-compiling
-Once you've installed watiba-c.py into your path, you can execute it to pre-compile your .wt (watiba) code.
+Once you've installed watiba-c.py into your path, you can execute it to pre-compile your .wt (Watiba) code.
 Output will be written to STDOUT, so you'll need to redirect it to your final Python file.
 Example follows:
 ```
 watiba-c.py my_file.wt > my_file.py